erroronline1/qualitymanagement/readme.md

 this system does neither provide you with the content of your quality management system nor the neccessary structure. you will have to set this one up for yourself. but this system might be flexible enough to match your needs in regards of version control, publishing and company wide access. i really tried to make the best hammer for screwing i could. of course i sewed everything to fit my own companies needs and quality management system. if your company decides for more fields you might have to take a deeper look into vba programming to customize that. but as the current deputy quality manager i strongly recommend to reconsider which type of information and extent your documentation must have to fit the norm.

+i will and can not guarantee this product suits all requirements for a certified quality management software. on the other hand this approach is not more than an assistive workflow to make version control and information access more easy. as this software supports your paper-based documentation it is up to your own document content, process definitions and reliable form completion by your employees to make sure your qm/documentation meets all regulatory requirements.

 # license
 a quality management software - automate your paper based qms